CSB5/driver_evaluation/README.md

 - CNA_matrix.txt
 	Matrix (column: sample ID, row: gene name) where a cell is equal to 1 if the gene have undergone a focal amplification, -1 if the gene undegone a focal deletion, 0 if the gene is consedered as copy number neutral
 - normalized_expression_matrix.txt
-	Matrix (column: sample ID, row: gene name) where a cell represents the normalized expression values obtain using DEseq (see paper for detailed analysis)
+	Matrix (column: sample ID, row: gene name) where a cell represents the normalized expression values obtain using DEseq
 - differential_expression_matrix.txt
 	Matrix (column: sample ID, row: gene name) where a cell represents the fold change obtained using DEseq by comparing each tumor to a set of normal samples (see paper for detailled analysis)

 ## Organization of the result files from 18 method on 15 cancer types <EVALUATION_DATA_SET/RESULT>:

-The .results files for the different methods are provided for each cancer types, and are writen using the following unified format:
+The .result files for the different methods are provided for each cancer types, and are writen using the following unified format:

 **Gene_name:**     HUGO gene name